tcnksm/gcli/README.md

 [license]: https://github.com/tcnksm/cli-init/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/cli-init

-The easy way to start building Command-line application by Golang.
+The easy way to build command-line application by Golang.

 `cli-init` generates the codes and its directory structure you need to start building CLI tool right out of the box.
 All you need is to provide name, commands and [framework](#support-frameworks) you want to use.